close

 Words: 1031|Pages: 2|6 min read

 There are speculations in this world about whether many individuals are at peace or suffering when taking the last breath of life.
-Some may feel that is it finally their time to leave this earth, whereas others beg for another option to remain.
-The main character Granny Weatherall’s case, she is still holding onto feelings that she presumes were in the past and already dismissed out of her memory.
+Some may feel that it is finally their time to leave this earth, whereas others beg for another option to remain.
+In the case of the main character Granny Weatherall, she is still holding onto feelings that she presumes were in the past and already dismissed out of her memory.

 The sacred life that Granny Weatherall and George have is something she feels her kids would never understand.
 Granny Weatherall’s love for her ex-fiancé is so strong that even though her late husband remains to be the love of her life, she still wants to keep George’s letters that were sent to her.
 She is not obligated to, but it is the sense of not letting go of something she truly wants.
 Granny Weatherall mentions to her daughter Cornelia that she wants “a lot of things”, inferring that George is something she still secretly begs for.
 Though it takes her until the end of the story to admit how she truly feels, the audience can conclude that the feelings have never left her.
+This internal conflict illustrates the complexity of human emotions and how past relationships can continue to affect individuals long after they have ended.
 One may say that a mother and child’s bond is something that no one can take away from them.

 Get a custom paper now from our expert writers.